UKCloud/documentation/articles/connectivity/conn-how-migrate-n3-hscn.md

 ### Option 2: A new HSCN edge

-If you chose Option 2 for your migration strategy, your internet connectivity and HSCN connectivity will be configured on 2 different edges.
+If you chose Option 2 for your migration strategy, your internet connectivity and HSCN connectivity will be configured on two different edges.
 Whereas in the original Option 2 above, your previous N3 edge is removed from your environment after the migration, if you require Internet connectivity in your VDC, this edge will not be deleted.
 N3 access via this edge will be removed so that it can solely be used for Internet connectivity.
-Depending on the connectivity types required on each of your VMs, it may be required for you to configure 2 NICs; one for HSCN and one for internet connectivity.
+Depending on the connectivity types required on each of your VMs, it may be required for you to configure two NICs; one for HSCN and one for internet connectivity.
 The routing table within the OS will also need to be configured to route traffic out of the correct NIC as well.

 ##### New HSCN edge: UKCloud actions